 We invite you to join this incredible endeavor that is having world-changing impact across multiple continents.
 You will join a team of dedicated change-makers committed to ensuring that each decision we make keeps a child’s experience of learning as its guiding principle.

 Schools is the heart of Bridge.
 Schools is responsible for ensuring all of the work created by our expert teams, including Instructional Design, Leadership & Development, Technology, Communications, and Insight, are used in each school, and each school is managed to achieve its goal of ensuring every child enjoys a learning environment that develops her core skills, knowledge and confidence.
 The performance of the entire organization is led by the Schools Group, which works to strengthen school enrollment and student retention, by ensuring every school is regarded as the strongest school in its neighborhood and delivers on improved learning outcomes for children.
 Schools is the largest team in the organization, as this Group is responsible for overseeing the day-to-day management of each school.
 We engage with school leaders and teachers every day, ensuring ongoing professional development, performance management, and intensive coaching.
 Our investments in instructional design and teachers’ professional development are overseen by the Schools Group, and academics is at the forefront of our school programming.
 We are always seeking effective ways of ensuring every school is supported with data-driven practices.
 We measure our success through increased enrollments in the school, strength in management and community engagement, and by the learning outcomes of the children in the classroom.
 We are performance driven.

 About the Role

-This role involves strategy, design and management.
-As Director of School Management, you will set the global vision, strategy, goals for school management; create the processes and tools necessary to enact those goals; and support each territory’s Schools Director in executing this design at scale.
+As Director of School Management, you will set the global vision, strategy, goals for school management; create the processes and tools necessary to enact those goals; and collaborate with the Regional Schools Director to execute this design at scale.